rails/rails/guides/source/active_record_multiple_databases.md

 When using multiple databases, there are a few important settings.

-First, the database name for the `primary` and `primary_replica` should be the same because they contain the same data.
+First, the database name for the `default` and `default_replica` should be the same because they contain the same data.
 This is also the case for `animals` and `animals_replica`.

 Second, the username for the writers and replicas should be different, and the